The Lexile® Framework for Reading evaluates reading ability and

 Database provides access to an abundance of online newspaper and

 magazine articles that match readers’ Lexile range.

-The goal of the Common Core State Standards (CCSS
+The goal of the Kentucky Academic Standards (KAS) is to ensure

 that students are ready for college and career after high school.
 Lexile

 measures were included as one of the quantitative measures of text

 English Language Arts & Literacy in History/ Social Studies,

 Science, and Technical Subjects.
 An important factor for readiness is a

 student’s ability to read and understand texts of steadily increasing